eager7/go-ecoball/launch/README.md

 ```
 ## key_generate.py
-Once the configuration file shard_setup.toml is configured, execute key_generation.py to generate public and private keys for the startup
+Once the configuration file shard_setup.toml is configured, execute key_generation.py to generate public, private keys, http port and onlooker port for the startup
 ```
 ./key_generate.py
 ```

 ## run.py

-After starting the shard container, execute the share_commitment.py script to start the committee node.

-If the -b option is added, the eballscan container is started

-If the -w option is added, the ecowallet container is started
+start all node, first shard node, and then committee node

 ```
-cd $GOPATH/src/github.com/ecoball/go-ecoball/Docker
+cd $GOPATH/src/github.com/ecoball/go-ecoball/launch
-./share_committee.py -i ${HOST_IP}  [-b] [-w]
+./run.py -i ${HOST_IP}  [-b] [-w]
 ```
-Log generation for each node is under ./ecoball_log/committee/$DOCKERNAME/
+Log generation for each node is under ecoball/committee/ecoball_*/log

-The wallet file is generated under ./wallet

 ### stop.py
-You can stop and remove all docker containers with docker_service.sh before creating a new image.
+You can stop all node

 Stop all ecoball
 ```